Alec Baldwin sued for defamation by family of slain Marine

 The lawsuit comes as Baldwin is immersed in an ongoing investigation into the death of a cinematographer and the wounding of a director last fall after a prop gun the actor was holding on a movie set went off.

 On Jan.
-3 of this year, the lawsuit says, the actor privately messaged Roice McCollum on Instagram soon after she posted an almost year-old photo of the Trump rally, asking if she was the same woman who’d taken his donation.
-The suit says McCollum confirmed she was at the protest and told Baldwin, “Protesting is perfectly legal.”
+3 of this year, the lawsuit said, the actor privately messaged Roice McCollum on Instagram soon after she posted an almost year-old photo of the Trump rally, asking if she was the same woman who’d taken his donation.
+The suit said McCollum confirmed she was at the protest and told Baldwin, “Protesting is perfectly legal.”

 “Good luck,” Baldwin wrote, according to the lawsuit.